jkglasbrenner/ising-model-js/README.md

 # `ising-model.js`

-The two-dimensional *Ising model* implemented in Javascript.
+The two-dimensional *Ising Model* implemented in Javascript.

 ## License